ringmesh/web/docs/features/file_formats.md

     ringmesh-convert in:geomodel=/path/to/your/file.ext1 out:geomodel=/where/you/want/to/save/file.ext2

-Note: to generate and compile this executable, you should select the option `RINGMESH_WITH_UTILIES` in the cmake configuration options.
+Note: to generate and compile this executable, you should select the option `RINGMESH_WITH_UTILITIES` in the cmake configuration options.